xchen793/paq-in-color-vision/ui_local/README.md

 - [ ] Get scaling right: Currently, the slider lets users slide from 0 - 500.
 However, depending on the magnitude of the randomly chosen direction, this may not encompass all colors along that direction.
 - [ ] Store PAQ response: Need to return slider value back to webapp for future processing
 - [ ] Build a full user experience: Need to run this loop (pick ref and direction, render page, store user response) sequentially
+- [ ] At the end, the thank-you html needs to present the results about the user's copunctal point